MaximumWoahverdrive/elite-api-docs/docs/File Format.md

 Each event record is a json object.

-The object has a "timestamp" value with the time in ISO 8601 format, an "event":"_eventname_" key-value pair identifying the type of event, followed by other key-value pairs providing additional information.
+The object has a `"timestamp"` value with the time in ISO 8601 format, an `"event":"_eventname_"` key-value pair identifying the type of event, followed by other key-value pairs providing additional information.

 The rest of this document describes each type of event that might be written into the journal, and the data values for each event.

 ### Localisation

 Some values written into the log use internal symbol IDs, as used by the game to lookup localised text strings.
-These have the form "$symbolname;"
+These have the form `"$symbolname;"`

 When such values are written into the log, the iocalised version of the string will also be written _(UTF8 encoded),_ as a separate key-value pair, with "_Localised" appended to the key name.

 _**Examples throughout this document have not been updated with this extra localised format **_

-"Government":"$government_PrisonColony;", "Government_Localised":"Colonie pénitentiaire"
+`"Government":"$government_PrisonColony;", "Government_Localised":"Colonie pénitentiaire"`

-In addition, for v3.0, all commodity names and material names will also be localised, eg if we had "Material ":"hyperspacetrajectories", we will get the result "Material_Localised":"Eccentric Hyperspace Trajectories"
+In addition, for v3.0, all commodity names and material names will also be localised, eg if we had `"Material ":"hyperspacetrajectories"`, we will get the result `"Material_Localised":"Eccentric Hyperspace Trajectories"`

-However the localised value will be omitted if it is exactly the same as the original, ie avoid:  { "Name":"iron", "Name_Localised":"Iron", "Count":2 }
+However the localised value will be omitted if it is exactly the same as the original, ie avoid:  `{ "Name":"iron", "Name_Localised":"Iron", "Count":2 }`